KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/docs/worksheet/part_3.md

 # Using API Data

 1. In Atom, right click on the left side **Project** pane and select **New Folder**.
 Name the new folder "app".
+   {% hint style='tip' %}
+You are creating a folder inside the "trivia-api" folder to help organize your code.
+   {% endhint %}

 2. Right click on the newly created "app" folder and select **New Folder**.
 The prompt for the folder name should already show `app/` (Mac) or `app\` (Windows).
 Name the new folder "routes".